-Here, following the blaze, we explore the history of Notre-Dame cathedral (or Notre-Dame de Paris – “Our Lady of Paris” in French), and share 10 surprising facts…
+Here, as the cause of the Notre-Dame cathedral fire and the amount of damage is still being determined, we explore the history of Notre-Dame de Paris (“Our Lady of Paris” in French), and share 10 surprising facts…

 There have been four iterations of holy buildings on the site where Notre-Dame stands.
 The cathedral was built over the course of 200 years – construction began in 1163 during the reign of King Louis VII, and the first stone is said to have been laid in the presence of Pope Alexander III.
 Building work on the cathedral, the interior of which is 427 by 157 feet (130 by 48 metres), was completed in 1345.